IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 * Bad: The basics of how to get a divorce
 * Bad: Explains the basics of divorce
 * Acceptable: Explains the basics of divorce, including requirements, timeline and fees.
-* Better: Explains the requirements, timeline, and what happens during a divorce.
+* Better: Learn about the requirements, timeline, and what happens during a divorce.

 DIY Legal solution: I have a cannabis arrest or conviction

-* Bad: Explains what to do if you have a cannabis arrest or conviction
+* Bad: Explains what to do if you have a cannabis arrest or conviction.
-* Good: Explains your options for clearing a cannabis arrest or conviction
+* Good: Explains your options for clearing a cannabis arrest or conviction.
-* Better: Explains your options and provides step-by-step instructions for clearing a cannabis arrest or conviction
+* Better: Explains your options and provides step-by-step instructions for clearing a cannabis arrest or conviction.
+* Best:  Use these steps to clear a cannabis arrest or conviction.

 DIY Legal solution: I don't feel safe because of my partner, family member, or someone in my household

-* Bad: Explains what to do if you don't feel safe
+* Bad: Explains what to do if you don't feel safe.
-* Good: Explains how to use an order of protection to keep yourself safe
+* Good: Explains how to use an order of protection to keep yourself safe.
 * Better: Explains what domestic abuse is and the legal tools you may have to get help.
 * Also better: Understand what domestic abuse is and how the law can protect you.
+* Best: Use orders of protection to protect yourself from abuse.

 DIY Legal solution: I am being evicted because I did not pay the rent

 * Bad: Explains what to do if you are being evicted because you did not pay the rent
 * Better: From negotiating with your landlord to going to court, you have options if you are being evicted.

-DIY Legal solution: I have a cannabis arrest or conviction

-* Not good: Explains the cannabis expungement process
-* Okay: Explains the different ways a cannabis record can be expunged
-* Better: Understand what types of cannabis records can be cleared and how to do it.

 End each description with a period.

 In general, do not use “more” or “etc” at the end of the description.

-.. note:: While we have usually just used the same text for both the content and meta description, we do not have to.